Brad Staples' recaps his 2019 hosted weeks on the Golden Dorado River Cruiser.

 4-nights and 3-days

-Airport reception, roundtrip ground transfers to the liveaboard, lodging, meals, Wi-Fi (available in 2019), alcoholic beverages (open bar policy), guided fishing, and fishing license.
+Airport reception, roundtrip ground transfers from Buenos Aires to the liveaboard, lodging, meals, alcoholic beverages (open bar policy), guided fishing, and a fishing license for anglers.

 Day 1: After your arrival, onboard the Cruiser, there will be a reception and an introduction to dorado fishing and tackle preparation.
 If time allows, you'll fish in the afternoon.